Keurig coffee makers have been quite popular for the past decade now, mainly because of their ease of use and convenience.

 In general, it’s a problem with all pod-based coffee makers.
 If you are really after convenience, I’m sure Keurig will provide better flavors than any other pod-based drip coffee machine.

 5) Limited customizable options

 If you prefer making coffee your own way, then Keurig isn’t for you.

 With Keurig, you are limited to using k cups, which means you can’t change the coffee-to-water ratio, you can’t use freshly ground coffee for ultimate freshness and you can’t change the brewing time and water temperature.

 In order to brew a perfect cup of coffee, these parameters matter a lot, and Keurig only lets you choose from pre-set values.

-This is a good thing if you aren’t an expert in brewing coffee, but it’s definitely not for true coffee lovers.
+This is a good thing if you aren’t an expert in brewing coffee as it will always deliver a consistent taste, but it’s definitely not for true coffee lovers.

 Some Alternatives to Keurig